jtilly/knitroR/README.md

-knitroR: R Package for Knitro
+knitroR: R Package for KNITRO
 =======
 [![Build Status](https://travis-ci.org/jtilly/knitroR.svg?branch=master)](https://travis-ci.org/jtilly/knitroR)

-This package provides an `R` interface for the non-linear constraint optimizer [KNITRO](http://www.ziena.com/knitro.htm) optimizer from `R`.
+This package provides an `R` interface for the non-linear constraint optimizer [KNITRO](http://www.ziena.com/knitro.htm).
 This is very much work in progress.
 At this point, this package only brings some of the functionality from KNITRO to `R`.
 I have managed to get this package to work under Linux, Mac OS, and Windows 7.
 The package works with KNITRO 8 and more recent versions.
 Installation instructions are below.

 KNITRO offers a very straightforward integration for `C++`.
 Examples are available [here](https://www.artelys.com/tools/knitro_doc/2_userGuide/gettingStarted/startCallableLibrary.html). `knitroR` uses this C++ integration as backend and provides a wrapper using [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) that can be called from `R`.